AdobeDocs/uxp-photoshop/src/pages/distribution/submission-checklist/index.md

 To be able to publish on our marketplace, **your plugin must first go through a review process**.

 By reviewing every plugin, Adobe aims to help developers get ready for primetime and ensure that users have great experiences with the plugins they consume.
+Our goal is to balance providing you the best developer experience during review that we can, while helping ensure that approved plugins offer a great user experience for our mutual customers.

-This document will give you an idea of what we’re checking for during the review process.
+This document will give you an idea of how to prepare for and submit to the review process, as well as details on what we’re checking for.
 While lengthy, working through the points below will help you make sure you’ve accounted for all of the requirements, and avoid having to fix things and resubmit before being published.
+Please note that this list is intended as a helpful overview; it will change over time, and cannot cover absolutely everything we look at.

 ## Pre-submission checklist

-Our goal is to balance providing you the best developer experience during review that we can, while helping ensure that approved plugins offer a great user experience for our mutual customers.

-This list will give you an overview of the kinds of things we check for during review.
-The list will change over time, and cannot cover absolutely everything we look at.

-### Metadata

-As part of submission, you will enter two kinds of metadata on the [Adobe Developer Console](https://console.adobe.io): a publisher profile and details about the specific plugin you are submitting.
+As part of submission, you will provide Adobe with 3 types of data via the [Adobe Developer Console](https://console.adobe.io):

+1. A publisher profile about you, the developer
+2. Listing information about the specific plugin you are submitting
+3. Your plugin package

+In this section, we will take a look at each of these types of data.

 For specifics regarding character lengths, image dimensions, and required fields, always refer to the Adobe Developer Console submission form for the latest requirements.